-The applicant proposes to subdivide an existing legal parcel of 12,893 sq. ft. into two parcels.
-Parcel A would be approximately 6,000 sq. ft. in size and Parcel B would be approximately 6,893 sq. ft. in size.
+The applicant proposes to subdivide an existing legal parcel of 15,457 sq. ft. into two parcels.
+Parcel 1 would be approximately 7,948 sq. ft. in size and Parcel 2 would be approximately 7,509 sq. ft. in size.
 Existing structures are to be demolished prior to recordation of the parcel map.
-No significant trees are proposed for removal based on review of the "Tentative Parcel Map."
+No significant trees are proposed for removal.